-If the property or service is delivered in New York State, the tax is computed at the combined state and local rate in effect in the locality where the delivery occurs.
-The rate that applies is the rate in effect at the time of delivery.

-If the estate or trust is a New York State resident for sales and use tax purposes and purchases property or services outside New York State which it brings into a New York State jurisdiction where the estate or trust is a resident, tax is computed at the combined state and local rate in effect for that jurisdiction.
+- If the property or service is delivered in New York State, the tax is computed at the combined state and local rate in effect in the locality where the delivery occurs.
+The rate that applies is the rate in effect at the time of delivery. - If the estate or trust is a New York State resident for sales and use tax purposes and purchases property or services outside New York State which it brings into a New York State jurisdiction where the estate or trust is a resident, tax is computed at the combined state and local rate in effect for that jurisdiction.
 The rate that applies is the rate in effect at the time the property or service is brought into the jurisdiction where the estate or trust is a resident for sales and use tax purposes.

-In addition, if the property or service is used in another locality in New York State, tax is owed to the second locality if the estate or trust was a resident of that locality for sales and use tax purposes at the time of the purchase, and the second locality's rate is higher than the rate in effect where the purchase was made or where the property was originally delivered in New York State.
-See Chart I on page 20 or Chart II on page 21 for a listing of rates through November 30, 2004.
-For rate changes effective December 1, 2004, visit our Web site at www.nystax.gov or call the Tax Department at 1 800 225-5829.
+In addition, if the property or service is used in another locality in New York State, tax is owed to the second locality if the estate or trust was also a resident of that locality for sales and use tax purposes at the time of the purchase, and the second locality's rate is higher than the rate in effect where the property was originally delivered in (or brought into) New York State.

+See Chart 1 on page 24 or Chart 2 on page 25 for a listing of rates through November 30, 2006.
+For rate changes effective December 1, 2006, visit our Web site or call the Tax Department.
+See Need help? on page 28.